erigontech/erigon/docs/programmers_guide/guide.md

 Sometimes, nested prefix groups have longer prefixes than 1-digit extension of their encompassing prefix group, as it is the case in the group of items `12, 13` or in the group of items `29, 30, 31`.
 Such cases give rise to so-called "extension nodes".
-They correspond to `shortNode` type in [trie/node.go](../../trie/node.go), the same type as leaf nodes.
  However, the value in an extension node is always the representation of a prefix group, rather than a leaf.
 To produce the hash of an extension node, one applies the hash function to the two-piece RLP.
 The first piece is the representation of the non-redundant part of the key.
 The second part is the hash of the branch node representing the prefix group.
 This shown in the member function `hashChildren` of the type `hasher` [trie/hasher.go](../../trie/hasher.go), under the `*shortNode` case.